When was Earth Rebirth founded?

 How do class credit internships differ from volunteering?

-College students can often receive class credit to intern for Earth Rebirth for an entire semester.
-Internships are currently offered at the University of Oklahoma.
-However, internships can often be approved by an academic advisor with little issue.
-The key differences between an intern and volunteer are – paid for through the college like a class, grade accountability, and a 10-page semester paper reflecting on your experiences.
-Most roles and responsibilities are available to be filled by any committed intern or volunteer.
+College students can receive class credit to intern for Earth Rebirth.
+Internships are offered at the University of Oklahoma.
+The key differences between an intern and volunteer are – paid for through the college like a class, grade accountability, and a paper reflecting on your experiences.
+Most volunteer roles are open to any committed volunteer or intern.

 When are Earth Rebirth volunteer meetings?
 What are they like?

-Earth Rebirth volunteer meetings are held every Sunday at 6pm at the Earth Rebirth Center (325 E Comanche Street).
+Earth Rebirth volunteer meetings are held every Sunday at 6pm, location varies.
+Sign up for text alerts for more details.
 Meetings begin with weekly updates and upcoming events and activities.
 Depending on the number in attendance, meetings typically last 60-90 minutes.

 How many employees does Earth Rebirth have?
 How many volunteers?

 Currently, Earth Rebirth has no full-time paid staff.
-The Garden Your Own Growth program employees 4 garden consultants on a commission-basis.
+The Garden Your Own Growth program employees 4 garden consultants on commission.
 The number of volunteers of any nonprofit varies on a regular basis.
 Earth Rebirth has a mailing list consisting of 400+ volunteers.
-On average, Earth Rebirth has anywhere between 10 – 30 volunteers helping regularly per semester.
-3-5 interns average class credit per semester.
+On average, Earth Rebirth has anywhere between 10 – 30 volunteers helping regularly per semester with 3-5 interns earning class credit per semester.

 What groups typically make up Earth Rebirth’s volunteer base?